Hekel1989/aws-solutions-architect-associate/01 - IAM, ACCOUNTS AND AWS ORGANISATIONS /notes.md

 ## AWS Organizations

 AWS Organization is a product to manage multiple AWS Accounts with little overhead, and little cost.
-You create an AWS Organisztion with a Standard AWS Account --> This then becomes the Management/Master Account for this AWS Organization.
+You create an AWS Organization with a Standard AWS Account --> This then becomes the Management/Master Account for this AWS Organization.

-With this account, you can invite other existing Standard AWS Accounts within the AWS Organization; When these accounts join they change from a Standard AWS Account --> Member Account.
+With this account, you can invite other existing Standard AWS Accounts within the AWS Organization; When these accounts join they change from a Standard AWS Account → Member Account.

-An AWS Organization will contain an Organization Root, which is effectively a container  that contains all accounts withing the AWS Organisation.
+An AWS Organization will contain an Organization Root, which is effectively a container that contains all accounts within the AWS Organization.
-The Organization Root can contain other containers, called Organisational Units (OUs).
+The Organization Root can contain other containers, called Organizational Units (OUs).

 An important component of AWS Organization is *consolidated billing*.
 The member accounts pass over the bills to the Master Account through *consolidated billing*.
- > This has got a massive economical benefit, as discounts through volume or reserveation do stack via consolidated billing within an organisation
+ > This has got a massive economical benefit, as discounts through volume or reservation do stack via consolidated billing within an organization.

 As well as being able to invite existing accounts within an AWS Organization, we can also create a New Account within it.

 Using an AWS Organization changes how best practices work within the AWS world.
-Best practice is having one Management Account that contains all of the identities which are logged into.
+Best practice is having one Management Account that contains all the identities which are logged into.
 If the business is a large enterprise, they might already have their own Identity System, and they might want to use their pre-existing Identities to access their AWS Account via Identity Federation.
-> E.G. Azure AD --> Identity Federation --> Assume roles within AWS Organization.
+> E.G. Azure AD → Identity Federation → Assume roles within AWS Organization.